The Tower of Druaga: Related media

 In 1990, Namco produced a theme park attraction based on The Tower of Druaga for Expo '90 in Osaka, alongside Galaxian 3.
 After the show's conclusion, it was then moved to Namco's Wonder Eggs amusement park in Tokyo in 1992, remaining there until the park's closing on December 31, 2000.
 A sugoroku medal game was released for arcades in 2000, Sugoroku Adventure: The Tower of Druaga, which also featured characters from Namco's Valkyrie series.
 Gilgamesh's red-striped shield and the Blue Crystal Rod appear as Sophita's alternative weapons in Soul Edge.
 The GameCube game Mr. Driller: Drill Land features a gamemode inspired by the game, titled The Hole of Druaga.
+Gilgamesh and Ki appear in Namco × Capcom as a pair unit.
 A Mii Fighter costume based on Gilgamesh was released for Super Smash Bros. for Nintendo 3DS and Wii U and its follow-up Super Smash Bros.
 Ultimate.

 An anime series, The Tower of Druaga: The Aegis of Uruk, was produced by Japanese studio Gonzo and premiering on April 4, 2008, taking place roughly 80 years after the events of the original game.
 It was followed by a sequel series, The Tower of Druaga: The Sword of Uruk, premiering on January 8, 2009.

 Several characters from the game have appeared in several other games.
 A theme based on The Tower of Druaga, with the game's characters is featured in Pac-Man 99 as special DLC.